fernan/raicyt/content/authors/raicyt/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Red de Autoridades de Instituciones de Ciencia y Tecnología
+  - name: Red de Autoridades de Institutos de Ciencia y Tecnología
     url: https://www.raicyt.org.ar/

 # Short bio (displayed in user profile at end of posts)